theMcSam/echoCTF-writeups/etceterad/README.md

 2379/tcp open  etcd-client syn-ack ttl 63
 ```

 From the above scan we see that there are three services running.
-Nmap gives us an idea of the services running on the port and from that we can see that `etcd` is running on port `2379`.
+Nmap gives us an idea of the services running and from that we can see that `etcd` is running on port `2379`.
 There's another service running on `1337` and after doing a service scan on it we realized it's a web application and hence can be accessed via the browser.<br>

 ```
 mcsam@0x32:~/$ sudo nmap -sV 10.0.160.122 -p 1337